3 Expert Weldment Techniques for Sheet Metal Fabrication (Updated for 2025)

 When layering two workpieces together to form a longer piece, the surface becomes irregular at the seams.
 Seam welding uses electrical resistance to create a smooth, continuous joint between the metal sheets.

-Resistance seam welding can produce airtight welds and watertight seals.
-It’s ideal for marine applications, tanks, shipping containers, pressure vessels, and nuclear components.
+Resistance seam welding can produce airtight welds and watertight seals, making it ideal for marine applications, tanks, shipping containers, pressure vessels, and nuclear components.

-Also known as rosette welding, plug welding is the method of choice for the automotive industry.
+Also known as rosette welding, plug welding is widely used in the automotive industry.

 Similar to spot welding, plug welding fuses material together by making coin-like deposits on overlapping sheet metal.
-But instead of using two pins to cinch the sheets, the welder cuts holes into one sheet and layers it over the other.
+Instead of using two pins to cinch the sheets, the welder cuts holes into one sheet and layers it over another.
 Once heat is applied, the metal melts, fills the hole, and fuses the two parts together.

-If you’re manufacturing hot rods or doing auto repairs, plug welding is the most versatile and durable option.
+For manufacturing hot rods or performing auto repairs, plug welding is a versatile and durable option.

 Weldment Best Practices at Approved Sheet Metal